Antarcticans Database Project

 The most important thing is to CLEAN THE SLIDES AS THOROUGHLY AS YOU CAN FIRST.
 You can remove hairs and speckles in Photoshop or similar but it is time consuming and not always invisible.
 Far better to not have to remove any dirt in the first place, I use an ordinary photographic blower brush to do this, go over each side with it immediately before scanning even if the slide looks clean, it seems tedious but saves far more time later.

-If the scanner has options such as auto-crop, despeckle etc. DON'T use them, there will always be far too many you have to go back and do manually.
+If the scanner has options such as auto-crop, despeckle etc. DON'T use them, there will always be far too many you have to go back and rescan manually.
 I have since heard that some scanners have a method of doing this by scanning with visible and then infra-red light which work by "subtracting" the speckles from the actual picture and are much better than previous methods.
 I suggest you make sure it works as it should before you start doing dozens or hundreds.
 In any case there is no better solution than having clean slides in the first place.

 Dedicate some long periods to scanning / filing etc. once you're in the "zone" you'll do it much more efficiently than having to keep getting up to speed each time in dribs and drabs